-Starfish class is led by Mrs Wlodarczyk and the team.
-It is a KS1/ lower KS2 class.
+Starfish class is a KS1/ lower KS2 class.

 PSHE